Annual Report for Tenants - Plain Text Version

 We aim to provide support for victims of ASB and where possible put the necessary steps in place to prevent any further problems.

-As part of this process we have issued a number of legal warning notices to tenants as well as agreeing 2 Agreed Behaviour Contracts and gained 1 civil injunction.
+As part of this process we have issued a number of written warnings to tenants.

 Home Care Link

 Home Care Link Service has delivered Telecare and Assistive Technology, installing equipment to 507 properties

 Our target for call-handling is that 90% of alarm calls should be answered within 60 seconds, and 99% within 3 minutes.
 We achieved 97.83 % answered within 60 seconds, and 99.82 % within 3 minutes.

 Due to Coivd-19, many of our traditional forms of involvement such as our Tenant Scrutiny Group and Digital Block Inspectors had to be paused.
 We are now reviewing our approach to involvement and scrutiny, to ensure we all tenants have equal opportunities to engage and share their views with us.